 Other symptoms of UC include:

 - weight loss

 - rectal spasms

-Your doctor may identify the type of colitis you have with a procedure known as endoscopy.
-In an endoscopy, your doctor uses lighted cameras to view the inner lining of your colon.
+Your doctor may identify the type of colitis you have with a procedure known as a colonoscopy.
+In this procedure, they use lighted cameras to view the inner lining of your colon.